 Everyone should be able to access quality alcohol support services when and where they need them, no matter where they live in Scotland.
 Yet even before the COVID-19 crisis, alcohol services were already stretched, with a 2014 report suggesting fewer than one of four people with alcohol dependence were accessing treatment.
-Alcohol waiting times show the number of people entering treatment for alcohol dropped by around 15% between 2014 and 2019, and by a further 27% between 2019 and 2021, as services were hit by the pandemic.
+Recently published figures show that the number of people entering treatment for alcohol dropped by 30% between 2014 and 2019, and by a further 13% between 2019 and 2021, as services were hit by the pandemic.
 Not only did the pandemic negatively affect service provision, it has also increased need, with many heavier drinkers reporting drinking more.
-Calls to helplines and referrals to support services initially increased, long with relapse rates for people in recovery from alcohol dependence.
-In 18
+Calls to helplines and referrals to support services initially increased, along with relapse rates for people in recovery from alcohol dependence.

-Added to this, there is a lack of up-to-date information about the needs of local communities and the range of alcohol services available locally that people can access when they or a family member needs support.
-An accurate knowledge of resources available is essential if we are to address issues in the planning and funding of alcohol-related services.
+Added to this, there is a lack of up-to-date information about the needs of local communities and the range of alcohol services available locally that people can access when they or a family member needs support.22 An accurate knowledge of resources available is essential if we are to address issues in the planning and funding of alcohol-related services.